Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Here is the bus schedule departing from Ho Chi Minh City and arriving in Phnom Penh.
 Of course, there are more companies than just these I have listed.
 Though this is just a selection of the most popular.

-As you can see all companies cost about a similar amount and depart rather regularly.
-Though personally, I enjoy traveling with Giant Ibis.
+As you can see, all companies cost about a similar amount and depart rather regularly.
+Though personally, I enjoy traveling with Giant Ibis, and had such a good trip we only used them backpacking throughout Cambodia as well.

 How To Book Tickets